 Transitions in Urban Living - 14 to 25 August 2017

-Focused on global challenges and solutions within urbanization, working with a case in Copenhagen.
+Focused on global health challenges and solutions within urbanization and healthy living, working with a case in Copenhagen.

 Arctic Health - 7 to 25 August 2017